Hayshemi/Emadi-Bot/README.md

 ## ⭐ Show Your Support

-If you found this tool useful for learning, consider giving it a ⭐ on GitHub!
+If you found this tool useful, consider giving it a ⭐!